arangodb/docs/3.10/index.md

 of graphs with JSON documents, a key-value store, and a built-in search engine.

-ArangoDB is available in an open-source and a commercial [edition](features.html), for cloud an on-premise deployments, as well as a fully managed [cloud service](oasis/).
+ArangoDB is available in an open-source and a commercial [edition](features.html), you can use it for on-premise deployments, as well as a fully managed [cloud service](oasis/).

 ## What are Graphs?